The Adversarial Consistency of Surrogate Risks for Binary Classification: Problem Setup

 For more on the definitions of $R,R_\phi,C,C_\phi$, see \citep{BartlettJordanMcAuliffe2006} or Sections~3.1 and~3.2 of \citep{FrankNilesWeed23minimax}.
 Using these definitions, $R(f)=\int C(\eta(\bx),f(\bx))d\PP$ and

 This alternative view of the risks $R$ and $R_\phi$ provides a `pointwise' criterion for consistency--- if the function $f(\bx)$ minimizes $C_\phi(\eta(\bx),\cdot)$ at each point, then it also minimizes $R_\phi$.
 However, minimizers to $C_\phi(\eta,\cdot)$ over $\Rset$ do not always exist--- consider for instance $\eta=1$ for the exponential loss $\phi(\alpha)=e^{-\alpha}$.
 In general, for minimizers of $C_\phi(\eta,\cdot)$ to exist, one must work over the extended real numbers $\ov \Rset=\Rset \cup \{-\infty,+\infty\}$.
-The following proposition proved in Appendix~\ref{app:alt_consistency_characterization} implies that `pointwise' considerations also extends to minimizing sequences of functions. \begin{prop} The following are equivalent: \begin{enumerate}[label=\arabic*)] \item $\phi$ is consistent \item Every minimizing sequence of $C_\phi(\eta,\cdot)$ is also a minimizing sequence of $C(\eta,\cdot)$ \item Every $\ov \Rset$-valued minimizer of $R_\phi$ is a minimizer of $R$ \end{enumerate} \end{prop} Most importantly, the equivalence between \ref{it:consistent} and \ref{it:R_min_background} reduces studying minimizing sequences of functionals to studying minimizers of functions.
+The following proposition proved in Appendix~\ref{app:alt_consistency_characterization} implies that `pointwise' considerations also extends to minimizing sequences of functions. \begin{prop} The following are equivalent: \begin{enumerate}[label=\arabic*)] \item $\phi$ is consistent \item Every minimizing sequence of $C_\phi(\eta,\cdot)$ is also a minimizing sequence of $C(\eta,\cdot)$ \item Every $\ov \Rset$-valued minimizer of $R_\phi$ is a minimizer of $R$ \end{enumerate} \end{prop} This result is well-known in prior literature; in particular the equivalence between \ref{it:C_seq_background} and \ref{it:R_min_background} is closely related to the equivalence between calibration and consistency in the non-adversarial setting \citep{Steinwart2007}.
+Most importantly, the equivalence between \ref{it:consistent} and \ref{it:R_min_background} reduces studying minimizing sequences of functionals to studying minimizers of functions.
 We will show that the equivalence between \ref{it:consistent} and \ref{it:C_seq_background} has an analog in the adversarial scenario, but the equivalence between \ref{it:consistent} and \ref{it:R_min_background} does not.

 In the adversarial classification setting, every $x$-value is perturbed by a malicious adversary before undergoing classification by $f$.
 We assume that these perturbations are bounded by $\e$ in some norm $\|\cdot\|$ and furthermore, the adversary knows both our classifier $f$ and the true label of the point $\bx$.
 In other words, $f$ misclassifies $(\bx,y)$ when there is a point $\bx'\in \ov{B_\e(\bx)}$ for which $\one_{f(\bx')\leq 0} =1$ for $y=+1$ and $\one_{f(\bx')>0}=1$ for $y=-1$.
 Conveniently, this criterion can be expressed in terms of suprema.
 For any function $g$, we define